Bank of America® Business Advantage Customized Cash Rewards Mastercard® credit card Review

 Some of the benefits of this card include:

-- There's a $300 welcome bonus - If you spend at least $3,000 in the first 90 days of opening the account, you'll get a $300 online statement credit.
+• A $300 welcome bonus – If you spend at least $3,000 in the first 90 days of opening an account, you’ll get a $300 online statement credit.

-- You can earn even more rewards as a Bank of America customer - If you have a business checking account with Bank of America and qualify for the highest Preferred Rewards Business tier, you could earn up to 5.25% cash back on your selected choice category.
+• You can earn even more rewards as a Bank of America customer – If you have a business checking account with Bank of America and qualify for Preferred Rewards for Business Platinum Honors tier, you could earn up to 5.25% cash back on your selected choice category.

-- 0% introductory APR offer - Enjoy introductory 0% APR on new purchases made with the card in the first 9 billing cycles.
+• 0% introductory APR offer – Enjoy introductory 0% APR on new purchases made with the card in the first intro_apr_duration.
 Then regular RegAPR applies.

 Every credit card has some negatives, meaning the CardName has a few to note, though not many.